HarshiniUF/DSSAT-Chatbot/README.md

-# DSSAT Maize Chatbot
+# DSSAT Chatbot

-A chatbot that answers farmer questions about maize management.
+A chatbot that answers farmer questions about crop management.
 Quantitative "what if" questions (e.g. *"how much yield if I add 50 kg N?"*) are routed through an LLM agent pipeline that designs an experiment, critiques it, and generates one DSSAT FileX (`.SNX`) per treatment.
 Qualitative questions are answered directly from a knowledge base.
 This project **generates** `.SNX` files — it does not run the DSSAT-CSM model or XBuild validation.

+The crop is configured in `workflow_inputs.json` (currently `"Maize"`); `experiment_config.py`'s `CROP_CODES` also maps Peanut, Wheat, Rice, Sorghum, and Cotton, so the pipeline itself isn't maize-specific — only the current default configuration is.

-See [flow.md](flow.md) for a short step-by-step summary, and [workflow.md](workflow.md) for the full technical walkthrough with file/line references.
+See [Workflow.md](Workflow.md) for a short step-by-step summary.

 ## Architecture